Once the Sealed Air team chose Conductor Searchlight as their enterprise content and SEO platform, onboarding immediately went into high gear.

 “At Conductor, we put a special focus on each new customer’s first 100 days of partnership.
 After all, that early period sets the stage for both short-term wins and long-term return on investment in their organic marketing.
 The design of our onboarding program is to put their strategy and goals first, rally company stakeholders behind the marketing team, and develop an early mastery of search marketing and Conductor Searchlight skills.”

 – VP Customer Success & Strategy, Conductor

-Sealed Air Corporation creates a world that feels, tastes and works better.
-In 2014, the Company generated revenue of approximately $7.8 billion by helping our customers achieve their sustainability goals in the face of today’s biggest social and environmental challenges.
+Sealed Air Corporation creates a world that feels, tastes, and works better.
+In 2020, the company generated revenue of approximately $4.9B by helping our customers achieve their sustainability goals in the face of today’s biggest social and environmental challenges.

-Stepping into Sealed Air’s shoes in this post, you’ll get a glimpse into the first 100 day experience that defines onboarding at Conductor.
-You’ll see the energy of the partnership, and the collaboration between Sealed Air and Conductor’s teams, and the spread of fresh excitement about Sealed Air’s organic strategy throughout the organization.
+Stepping into Sealed Air’s shoes in this post, you’ll get a glimpse into the first 100-day experience that defines onboarding at Conductor.
+You’ll see the energy of the partnership, the collaboration between Sealed Air and Conductor’s teams, and the spread of fresh excitement about Sealed Air’s organic strategy throughout the organization.

 But first, meet the Sealed Air and Conductor people behind these early successes.

 Meet the Sealed Air Marketers and Their Core Conductor Team

 Meet Lauren Hannan and Benjamin Pollack, the core team for Sealed Air’s organic marketing strategy.

 - Dedicated Customer Support Manager who guides them in every day use of the platform